Roy Campbell (poet): During the Second World War

 In the aftermath, Campbell was employed, between September 1943 and April 1944, as a coast-watcher, looking out for enemy submarines on the Kenyan coast north of Mombasa.
 During this period, he made several sojourns in hospital due to attacks of malaria.
 According to Pearce, "During the long months of boredom on the Kenyan coast or in hospital in Mombasa, Campbell began to brood over his predicament.
 In particular, he began to resent the fact that, in spite of his efforts to fight against Hitler, he was still being branded a fascist for having supported Franco.
-He compared his own position as a volunteer in the armed services with the position of leading left-wing poets such as Louis MacNeice, Stephen Spender, W.H.
-Auden, and Cecil Day-Lewis, who had settled for 'soft jobs' at home or, in the case of Auden, had emigrated to the United States at the first hint of the coming war."
+He compared his own position as a volunteer in the armed services with the position of leading left-wing poets such as Louis MacNeice, Stephen Spender, W. H. Auden, and Cecil Day-Lewis, who had settled for 'soft jobs' at home or, in the case of Auden, had emigrated to the United States at the first hint of the coming war."

-On 2 April 1944, Roy Campbell was medically discharged from the British Army owing to chronic osteoarthritis in his left hip.Due to an administrative error, he was sent by sea to South Africa aboard the Free Dutch hospital ships Oranje.
-Here he saw his family, whom I hadn't seen for eighteen years and remarked on the growth of Durban from a little village to a large city of skyscrapers.
+On 2 April 1944, Roy Campbell was medically discharged from the British Army owing to chronic osteoarthritis in his left hip.
+Due to an administrative error, he was sent by sea to South Africa aboard the Free Dutch hospital ships Oranje.
+Here he saw his family, "whom I hadn't seen for eighteen years", and pondered as he sailed from the harbour on the growth of Durban from a little village upon his family's first arrival in the 1850s into a large modern port city with multiple skyscrapers.
 Returning to Britain, after convalescing in a hospital in Stockport, Campbell rejoined his wife.
-Since their house in Campden Grove had been severely damaged in a German bombing raid, the Campbells lived for a time in Oxford with the Catholic writers Bernard and Barbara Wall.
+Since their house in Campden Grove had been severely damaged in the Blitz, the Campbells lived for a time in Oxford with the Catholic writers Bernard and Barbara Wall.

 On 5 October 1944, Campbell spent an evening with C. S. Lewis and J. R. R. Tolkien at Magdalen College, Oxford.
-In 1962, Lewis recalled that he detested what he dubbed, "Campbell's particular blend of Catholicism and Fascism".
-When he met Campbell, Lewis, feeling belligerent after consuming several glasses of port, recited his poem "To the Author of Flowering Rifle" aloud, while Campbell laughed off the provocation.
+In 1962, Lewis recalled that he detested what he dubbed "Campbell's particular blend of Catholicism and Fascism".
+Before they met Campbell, according to Tolkien, Lewis, "had taken a fair deal of port and was a little belligerent", and accordingly recited his poem "To the Author of Flowering Rifle" aloud, while Campbell laughed off the provocation.